digitalbazaar/forge/README.md

 The above bundles will synchronously create a global 'forge' object.

-The build process uses [webpack][] and the [config][./webpack.config.js] file or process can be modified to generate a file or files that only contain the parts of forge you need.
+The build process uses [webpack][] and the [config][./webpack.config.js] file can be modified to generate a file or files that only contain the parts of forge you need.

 [Browserify][] override support is also present in `package.json`.

-Keep in mind that these bundles will not include any WebWorker scripts (eg: prime.worker.js) or their dependencies, so these will need to be accessible from the browser if any WebWorkers are used.
+Keep in mind that these bundles will not include any WebWorker scripts (eg: prime.worker.js) or their dependencies (jsbn.js), so these will need to be accessible from the browser if any WebWorkers are used.

 <a name="testing" />

+See the [testing README][./tests/README.md] for full details.

-### Node.js testing ###
+### Automated Node.js testing ###

 Forge natively runs in a [Node.js][] environment:

-    cd nodejs
     npm install
     npm test

-### Manual browser testing ###

-Testing in a browser uses [webpack][] to combine forge and all tests and then loading the result in a browser.
-A simple web server is provided that will output the URL to load.

-    cd nodejs
-    npm install
-    npm run build
-    npm start

 ### Automated browser testing with Karma ###